christinamcmahon/mbti-quiz/README.md

 ========================

 Personality Type Indicator was created by Christina ([christinamcmahon](https://github.com/christinamcmahon)).
-Questions were sourced from 16Personalities
+Questions were sourced from 16Personalities.
-Type Descriptions were sourced from MyersBriggs
+Type Descriptions were sourced from MyersBriggs.

 ## About